rschristopher/ischristtrue.com/src/modern-views/index.md

 [Joachimites](https://en.m.wikipedia.org/wiki/Joachimites)
 in the 13th century imagined three ages, and that they were entering the 3rd and final age.

+As Fr.
+Seraphim Rose notes,

 > revolutionary conclusions were drawn later by men of the thirteenth and fourteenth centuries, by the Franciscan Spirituals, who recognized in Joachim the new John the Baptist, heralding St. Francis at the novus dux of the last dispensation, even as the "new Christ".

+Any such view of a "new Christ" was anathema to orthodox Christianity, yet this corruption in the west led inevitably to the Protestant Reformation, itself another outburst of destructive revolutionary views.

+Our conventional wisdom tells us that protestantism was a consequence of the printing press -- which would be true if not for the glaring counterexample of eastern Christianity not having an equivalent protestant reformation.